ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/presentation/README.md

-This folder contains the project presentation summarizing key insights and recommendations from the Dunnhumby retail analytics project.
-Designed for non-technical stakeholders, hiring managers, and recruiters.
+This folder contains the final project presentation that summarizes the key insights, findings, and actionable recommendations from the Walmart Market Basket Analysis project.
+It is designed for non-technical stakeholders, hiring managers, and recruiters who want a high-level understanding of the project’s business value.

 ### The Presentation Deck Includes:
 - Project overview and business challenge
+- Dataset Overview
 - Root Cause Analysis
 - Campaign performance comparison
 - RFM-based customer segmentation